Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Abstract

 \section{Abstract}

 Recent advancements in 3D avatar generation excel with multi-view supervision for photorealistic models.
 However, monocular counterparts lag in quality despite broader applicability.
 We propose \OURS{} to close this gap. \OURS{} is a fully-differentiable pipeline that learns high-fidelity 3D human avatars from just a single RGB video.
 A pose-conditioned deformable NeRF is optimized to volumetrically represent a human subject in canonical T-pose.
-The canonical representation is then leveraged to efficiently associate viewpoint-agnostic textures using 2D-3D correspondences.
-This enables to separately generate albedo and shading which jointly compose an RGB prediction.
+The canonical representation is then leveraged to efficiently associate neural textures using 2D-3D correspondences.
+This enables the separation of diffused color generation and lighting correction branches that jointly compose an RGB prediction.
 The design allows to control intermediate results for human pose, body shape, texture, and lighting with text prompts.
 An image-conditioned diffusion model thereby helps to animate appearance and pose of the 3D avatar to create video sequences with previously unseen human motion.
-Extensive experiments show that \OURS{} outperforms previous monocular approaches in terms of image quality for image synthesis tasks. \OURS{} even outperforms multi-view methods that leverage up to 19x more synchronized videos for the task of novel pose rendering.
-Moreover, natural language offers an intuitive user interface for creative manipulation of 3D human avatars.
+Extensive experiments show that \OURS{} outperforms previous monocular approaches in terms of image quality for image synthesis tasks.
+Moreover, natural language offers an intuitive user interface for creative manipulation of 3D human avatars. \keywords{Neural Radiance Field \and Diffusion Model \and 3D digital human}